 - The next day, drain off water used to soak the beans and add 12 cups fresh water.
 Bring to a boil, then reduce heat to low and cook beans for 2½- 3 hours or until tender.
 When done, set aside.

-- pan.
+- Brown the ground beef in a large frypan.
 When it is cooked through, add 2 Tbsp. taco seasoning and 1/3 cup water and simmer for 2 minutes.
 Add salsa and drained beans to taste and mix gently.

 - Pour ground beef/bean mixture into a 9 x 13 inch baking dish.
 In a bowl, combine sour cream with remaining taco seasoning until well combined.
 Spread sour cream mixture evenly over beef mixture.
 Top with desired amount of cheese.
 Bake at 400°F for 20 minutes or until cheese is melted and bubbly.

 - Serve with bowls of toppings and a large bowl of tortilla chips.

 Pin this recipe: